tarwn/lessthandot-hugo/blogs/content/posts/2013-03-05-use-the-sp_describe_undeclared_parameters-stored-procedure.md

   - Microsoft SQL Server Admin

 ---
 Sometimes you get some dynamic SQL handed to you which is 2 pages long with all kind of parameters.
 Of course you yourself would never write such a monstrosity, but how can you verify that all parameters in the code have been declared?
-Let&#8217;s say you have the following piece of dynamic SQL
+Let's say you have the following piece of dynamic SQL

 sql
 DECLARE @DynamicSql nvarchar(1000)